What matters, then?

 Kids see the purpose

-We sat back and looked at the list.
-“Based on what we have here, I think you three should be writing these resources for teachers on conventions because you’ve hit just about everything I’ve read.”
+We sat back and looked at the lists.
+“Based on what we have here, I think you three should be writing these resources for teachers on conventions, because you’ve hit just about everything I’ve read.”
 I flipped open to flags in What Really Matters to prompt our discussion:

 “Recent meta-analyses of research have found that strategy instruction has large effects and is the most valuable means of helping students become better writers.
 Some of the key components of writing strategy instruction are modeling the strategy, supporting students’ use of the strategy in their own writing, and moving students to independent use of the strategy.”